 Executive directors' and non-executive directors' remuneration and other terms of employment are reviewed periodically by the Board.
-The current base remuneration was last reviewed with effect from 30 January 2018.
-The remuneration details of executive and non-executive directors and key management personnel of the Company and the Group are set out in the table below:
+The current base remuneration was last reviewed with effect from 6 April 2022.
+The remuneration details of executive and non-executive directors and key management personnel of the Company and the Group are set out in the following table: